“Insanity is doing the same thing over and over again and expecting different results.”

 From his small office in the back corner of the bookstore, Bernard observed the comings and goings, leaving the day-to-day running of the store initially to Adam, and later to hired employees.
 Closed-circuit TV monitors showing various views of the interior and exterior of the bookstore slowly accumulated around Bernard's office nook, and these became his eyes and ears in the outside world.

 As the years passed, Bernard spent more and more time shut up in his office, the weight of the AI+ disaster playing heavily on his mind, and the possibility of righting the whole tragic affair progressively becoming his sole obsession.

-And so, Bernard’s story arrives at the pivotal moment in history where all of our stories will eventually converge: July 4th, 2020.
+And so, Bernard’s story arrives at the pivotal moment in history where all our stories will eventually converge: July 4th, 2020.

-Occasionally Bernard has a nostalgic flash of the face of his one romantic love, and Adam’s biological mother, the fierce Zoe Parker.
+Occasionally Bernard has a nostalgic flash of the face of his one romantic love and Adam’s mother, the fierce Zoe Parker.
 He wonders where in the world she is, and what she might be doing.
 Time has soothed the pain of Bernard’s broken heart to a significant degree, but the wound will never be completely healed . . .